SmilieKay/SocialMedia-/README.md

 2. Set the HTTP method (GET, POST, PUT, DELETE) and enter the URL of the endpoint you want to test.
 Use the appropriate endpoints provided by the  API, such as http://localhost:3001/thoughts for GETting all thoughts
 3. Set any required headers or request body parameters based on the API's documentation.
 Click the "Send" button to send the request.

+## Video
+To see some of what it can do please [Click Here](https://drive.google.com/file/d/1lScOwCHkkuzkX_9sWAnWHxGIJ5Y7IluC/view?usp=sharing)

 ## Questions